How to support dark mode

 Add dark mode styles to standard components

-To add a dark mode color through the visual editor:
+To change a dark mode color through the visual editor:

 1. Click a standard component.